Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD

 To assess the impact of the pellet size on the simulated lag-time, also pellets with $0.4 \times 10^{20}$D atoms and $1.5 \times 10^{20}$D atoms were studied.
 The small pellet size is below the sizes experimentally accessible in ASDEX Upgrade, and the large pellet size corresponds approximately to the upper limit of pellet sizes experimentally accessible.
 With the small pellet, no ELM triggering was observed up to time point 12 ms, i.e., the small pellet never triggers an ELM in this work.
-The large pellet injection shows a transition between no-ELM response and ELM-triggering between injections at $6~\mathrm{ms}$ and $8~\mathrm{ms}$ which corresponds to $p_{e, \mathrm{ped}}=4.8$ kPa and 5.25 kPa.
+The large pellet injection shows a transition between no-ELM response and ELM-triggering between injections at $6~\mathrm{ms}$ and $8~\mathrm{ms}$ which corresponds to $p_{ \mathrm{ped}}=9.6$ kPa and 10.6 kPa.
 Thus, we observe a dependency of the lag-time on the injected pellet size.
 All pellet-triggered ELMs correspond to a crash of the pedestal profiles within $\sim 0.4$ ms, independent of the pellet size or pellet injection time.
-A pronounced difference in the toroidal mode spectrum was observed in the simulations.
-In no-ELM response cases, the spectrum is a lot narrower than in the ELM-triggering cases, while the $n=1$ component directly induced by the pellet is dominant in all cases.
+A pronounced difference in the toroidal mode spectrum was observed between the no-ELM and ELM triggering responses.
+In the no-ELM response cases, the spectrum is significantly narrower than in the ELM-triggering cases.
+The $n=1$ component directly induced by the pellet is dominant in all cases.

 The pellet-triggered ELM cases show a pronounced toroidal asymmetry of the heat deposition consistent with simulations of DIII-D~\cite{Futatani2014} and JET~\cite{Futatani2019}, where self-consistent plasma flows and bootstrap current had not been taken into account.
 The heat deposition along the toroidal angle is observed to be largely independent from the pellet size which triggers the ELM crash.
 The footprint of the heat flux onto the divertor target is thus characterized by the magnetic field configuration, which is determined by the ELM crash itself.
-Similarities and differences between spontaneous and pellet-triggered ELM crashes are beyond the scope of this work and are separately studied in Ref.~\cite{Cathey2020C}.
+Similarities and differences between spontaneous and pellet-triggered ELM crashes are beyond the scope of this work and are separately under investigation.

-Finally, as a further important parameter, the dependence of the plasma dynamics onto the pellet injection velocity has been studied.
-JOREK modelling finds that it is typically easier to trigger an ELM when injecting the pellets faster (for the considered plasma and pellet sizes).
-Further investigations will be carried out in the future.